 Using toothpaste on your skin can also alter the pH balance of the skin’s surface as the pH of toothpaste is more alkaline.
 Baking soda, another common ingredient, is alkaline as well, and may cause further irritation.

 Other common ingredients in many toothpaste brands are foaming agents such as sodium lauryl sulfate (SLS) and sodium fluoride – both known to be harmful to skin.

 Should You Use Toothpaste on Acne?

-While it’s possible that some toothpaste ingredients could speed up the clearing of acne, other ingredients in toothpaste are more abrasive and may cause skin irritation.
-There is no evidence that toothpaste is any more effective for acne than over-the-counter acne medications formulated for the skin.
+While it’s possible that applying toothpaste to a whitehead may help an acne blemish heal faster, other ingredients in toothpaste are more abrasive and can wreak havoc on skin.
+Further, there is no evidence that toothpaste is more effective for acne than OTC acne medications specifically formulated for the skin.

 Alternative Acne Treatments

 There are a number of acne medications available to you in the form of facial washes, ointments, gels and creams; they are formulated to treat acne and are proven to be effective.
 You can choose a product that is suitable for your skin type as well as the severity of your acne symptoms.

 Look for specific ingredients that have been proven to target, treat and prevent acne outbreaks.
 These are readily available in OTC acne medications that are formulated to be safe for use.
 Should you find a product to be overdrying or too harsh for your skin, stop use and opt for another treatment.
 Check the package label for one of the following:

 - Alpha hydroxy acids (AHAs) such as glycolic acid, exfoliate and encourage healthy cell turnover, and new collagen production

 - Beta hydroxy acids (BHAs) such as salicylic acid, is a commonly used treatment for noninflammatory acne (pimples, blackheads and whiteheads).
 Salicylic acid is effective in penetrating and dissolving blocked pores and reducing oil production